curlygirltech/Getaway/README.md

 Goals
-Lorem ipsum, dolor sit amet,
-consectetur adipiscing elit.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex. etc.
+Fully functional full-stack app with full CRUD capabilities using Ruby on rails

 Libraries and Dependencies
 Use this section to list all supporting libraries and dependencies, and their role in the project.
-Below is an example - this needs to be replaced!

 Library	Description
 React	Lorem ipsum dolor sit amet, consectetur.